MrAceman/AngularJS-Movie-Directive/Readme.md

-## "Instagram" inspired single page application using AngularJS (with data persistence)
+## AngularJS Movie Custom Directive

-This HTML, CSS, and JS was created on July 21st through July July 24th, 2016.
+This HTML, CSS, and JS was created on August 1st, 2016.

-The goal of this project was to create an "Instagram" inspired single page app using AngularJS.
+The goal of this project was to create a application using AngularJS Custom Directives.

 The primary purposes of this exercise were to: